Jeju language

-The consonants of Jeju are similar to those of Seoul Korean, but Jeju has a larger and more conservative vowel inventory.
-Jeju is a head-final, agglutinative, suffixing language like Korean.
+The consonants of Jeju are similar to those of the Seoul dialect of Korean, but Jeju has a larger and more conservative vowel inventory.
+Jeju is a head-final, agglutinative, suffixing language, like Korean.
 Nouns are followed by particles that may function as case markers.
 Verbs inflect for tense, aspect, mood, evidentiality, relative social status, formality, and other grammatical information.
 Korean and Jeju differ significantly in their verbal paradigms.
 For instance, the continuative aspect marker of Jeju and the mood or aspect distinction of many Jeju connective suffixes are absent in Korean.
-Most of the Jeju lexicon is Koreanic, and the language preserves many Middle Korean words now lost in Standard Korean.
-Jeju may also have a Peninsular Japonic substratum, but this argument has been disputed by Lee (2017).
+Most of the Jeju lexicon is Koreanic, and the language preserves many Middle Korean features and words now lost in Standard Korean.
+Jeju may also have a Peninsular Japonic substratum, but this argument has been disputed.

-Jeju was already divergent from Seoul Korean by the fifteenth century, and was unintelligible to mainland Korean visitors by the sixteenth century.
-The language was severely undermined by the Jeju uprising of 1948, the Korean War, and the modernization of South Korea.
-All fluent speakers remaining in Jeju Island are now over seventy years old.
+Jeju was already divergent from Seoul Korean by the fifteenth century and unintelligible to mainland Korean visitors by the sixteenth century.
+The language was severely undermined by the aftermath of the Jeju uprising of 1948, the Korean War, and the modernization of South Korea.
+Many fluent speakers remaining in Jeju Island are now over seventy years old.
 Most people in Jeju Island now speak a variety of Korean with a Jeju substratum.
-The language may be somewhat more vigorous in a diaspora community in Osaka, Japan, as many Jeju people migrated to Osaka in the 1920s, but even there, younger members of the community speak Japanese.
-Since 2010, UNESCO has designated the language as critically endangered, the highest level of language endangerment possible.
-Revitalization efforts are ongoing.
+The language may be somewhat more vigorous in a diaspora community in Osaka, Japan, as many Jeju people migrated to Osaka in the 1920s, but even there, younger members of the community tend to speak Japanese.